mailchimp/content-style-guide/13-writing-for-translation.html.md

 #### Repeat markers in a list or series

-  - Yes: Use MailChimp to send emails campaigns, to manage your mailing lists, and to integrate with other applications.
+  - Yes: Use MailChimp to send email campaigns, to manage your mailing lists, and to integrate with other applications.
   - No: Use MailChimp to send email campaigns, manage your mailing lists, and integrate with other applications.

 #### Leave in words like “then,” “a,” “the,” “to,” and “that," even if you think they could be cut